 Emerald Lake Lodge

 As Canadian Pacific Railway hotels go, this one, a square-timbered, Swiss-inspired lodge built in 1902, is pretty special.
 Now part of the CRMR group, part of its charm is its remote setting, located on the shore of Emerald Lake and surrounded by the jagged Canadian Rockies in the back-of-beyond that is Yoho National Park.
 Among the creature comforts the lodge brings to the wilderness is the welcoming Mount Burgess Dining Room.
-Chef Valerie Morrison has perfected Rocky Mountain cuisine in dishes such as the free range chicken breast, a best-seller that’s like a white wine version of coq au vin, with prosciutto, pearl onions, mushrooms and delicate gnocchi, all seasoned with fresh herbs.
+The menu reflects Rocky Mountain cuisine in dishes such as the free range chicken breast, a best-seller that’s like a white wine version of coq au vin, with prosciutto, pearl onions, mushrooms and delicate gnocchi, all seasoned with fresh herbs.

 You have to ski-tour 11 km over two mountain passes to get to Skoki, a welcoming outpost that consists of a cozy log lodge and three cabins set amid a winter wonderland of snow-toqued peaks and rime-frosted evergreens in the backcountry behind Lake Louise Ski Resort.
 But the exertion means you can stuff your face with baked goodies during afternoon tea and with gourmet comfort food served buffet-style that ranges from hearty pastas and warming soups for dinner, to eggs Benedict for breakfast.
-Chef Katie Mitzel doesn’t let the remoteness of her kitchen stand in the way of using fresh fruit and vegetables, either.
+The remoteness of the kitchen doesn’t stand in the way of using fresh fruit and vegetables, either.
 Guests will roll into their basic (but comfortable) beds and fall into a dreamless sleep, only to be lured from under their down comforters by the smell of freshly brewed coffee and sizzling bacon.